samuel-h-r-nunes/webpack-dev-runner/README.md

 `webpack-dev-runner` is a simple script that takes a webpack configuration and makes use of the webpack Node API to [watch](https://webpack.js.org/configuration/watch) for code changes.

 Then it makes use of the Node [Cluster API](https://nodejs.org/dist/latest-v8.x/docs/api/cluster.html) to run the built bundle as a separate process.
 Process lifetime is controlled using `cluster.setupMaster()`, `cluster.fork()` and `worker.kill()` (using the default `SIGTERM` signal).
-Whenever a new bundle is built, the previous process is replaced by a new one running the new bundle.
+Whenever a new bundle is built, the previous process is killed and replaced by a new one running the new bundle.

 Despite its simplicity, this is very useful in development as it allows you to keep an “always up to date” version of your server side script running, similar to what can be achieved with `webpack-dev-server` for the client-side.